wg-osr/walkerga.github.io/_posts/2020-11-9-base-rules.md

 # **Creating a Character**

-Roll 3D6 six times, halve the results and note them rounded down.
-These are, in order, your stats: Strength, Dexterity, Constitution, Intelligence, Wisdom and Charisma.

-Your HP is equal to your Constitution.
-Your Movement is equal to your Strength
+You have three main stats: FORTITUDE, DEXTERITY, and WILLPOWER.
+Roll 1D6+2 for each.
+The result is your starting score.

+You also have as many HIT POINTS as your FORTITUDE score.

+You can have as many things in your INVENTORY as twice your FORTITUDE score.
+You can have as many things in your PSYCHE as twice your WILLPOWER score.

-Choose a [class](https://saltygoo.github.io/classes/).
-Add the class’s starting equipment, skills and its first template (A) abilities to your character sheet.
+Choose a [CHARACTER CLASS](https://saltygoo.github.io/classes/).
+Add the class’s starting equipment to your INVENTORY, its skills and spells to your PSYCHE and the class' _Template A_ abilities to your character sheet.

+Voilà!

 ---

 # Stats & Skills

-<ins>Strength</ins> represents your physical prowess.
-It affects the number of things you can carry and your melee attacks.
+Your stats and skills cannot be higher than 10.

+<ins>FORTITUDE</ins> represents your physical prowess.
+You roll it for many strength-related feats like lifting boulders, or wrestling an ogre, but also for health related challenges, such as resisting poison, holding your breath and resisting cold weather.

-<ins>Dexterity</ins> represents your balance, precision and reflexes.
-It affects your ranged attacks and your chances to dodge attacks.
+<ins>DEXTERITY</ins> represents your grace, movement, and reflexes.
+You roll it to climb, jump and run away, to dodge traps and monster attacks, but also to hit with your own weapon attacks.

-<ins>Constitution</ins> represents your health.
-It affects your durability and the number of scars you can bear.

-<ins>Intelligence</ins> represents your knowledge and capacity to learn.
-It affects the number of skills you can have.

-<ins>Wisdom</ins> represents your instinct and willpower.
-It is used to resist many spells and affects the number of spells you can know.

-<ins>Charisma</ins> represents your personality.
-It is used for social interactions and affects the number of followers you can have.

-<ins>HP</ins> (or Hit Points) is the amount of damage you can take before getting [Wounded](#dying--healing).

-<ins>Movement</ins> might be for climbing, jumping, or to escape a monster.
-When trying to escape, failure means the battle has simply moved to another location.
+<ins>WILLPOWER</ins> represents the strength of your mind and personality.
+You roll it to see if people believe your lies or are positively reacting to your presence, but also to resist a spell or emotions such as fear.

 <details markdown="1">
-<summary>Example</summary>
+<summary><i>Example: Using a Stat</i></summary>
 *Beau is running away from a troll.
-He rolls his movement and gets 17, this is higher than 15 and means that Beau is out of reach in another location of his choice.
+He rolls a D20 and adds his dexterity for a total of 17.
+This is higher than 15 and means that Beau is out of reach in another location of his choice.
 However, Gretchen, Beau's ally, rolled 12.
 That means she hasn't escaped the troll, and both of them will have to keep fighting in the next room in the dungeon.*
 </details>

-<ins>Armor</ins> is the amount of damage you ignore on each attack.

-A <ins>Skill</ins> can be anything (flower arrangement, rolling dice, etc).
-When asked to roll for an action, you can use one of your skills instead of the stats the referee tells you to use if it would thematically make sense.
-You can have as many Skills as your Intelligence.
+A <ins>SKILL</ins> can be anything (flower arrangement, swordplay, etc.) and start at a value of 5 .
+When asked to roll for an action, you can use one of your skill scores instead of the stats the referee tells you to use if it would thematically make sense.
+Your skills are stored in your PSYCHE.

 <details markdown="1">
-<summary>Example</summary>
+<summary>Example: Using a Skill</summary>
-*Beau has 3 points of Charisma and 5 points of a skill named "Swamp Dweller".
+*Beau has 3 points of Willpower and 5 points of a skill named "Swamp Dweller".
 When trying to seduce the troll, the referee asks him to roll charisma, but Beau argues that his Swamp Dweller skill makes as much sense to use.
 The referee agrees and Beau adds 5 to his roll instead of 3.*
 </details>

+**other stats**

+<ins>HIT POINTS</ins> (or HP) is the amount of damage you can take before getting [Wounded](#dying--healing).

+<ins>ARMOR</ins> is the amount of damage you ignore when an attack hits you.
+You have 0 armor by default.

 ---